ogreports/videogan_tensorflow/README.md

 --------------------------------------
 This repository contains an implementation of [Generating Videos with Scene Dynamics](http://web.mit.edu/vondrick/tinyvideo/) by Carl Vondrick, Hamed Pirsiavash, Antonio Torralba.
 The model learns to generate tiny videos using adversarial networks.

+Given a sequence of initial frames, this model is able to predict future frames of various possible futures.

 Visualizations
 ---------------------------------
 When trained on golf dataset, the following samples are obtained. <br>